Coherent multi-spin exchange coupling in a quantum-dot spin chain: Introduction

+In part due to these exciting possibilities, independent and automated control of inter-dot tunnel couplings has been the focus of intense research in quantum-dot arrays \cite{Hensgens2017,Mukhopadhyay2018,Sigillito2019,vanDiepen2018,Mills2019Computer,Hsiao2020}.
+However, generating multiple independent, non-zero, and coherent exchange couplings in quantum-dot arrays is challenging for several reasons.
+First, the standard procedure to measure tunnel couplings involves detuning pairs of dots away from the symmetric idling point~\cite{DiCarlo2004}, making it difficult to calibrate exchange couplings under actual experimental conditions.
+Second, as discussed further below, the nonlinear and nonlocal dependence of the exchange couplings on the confinement gate voltages poses a significant challenge.
+Third, multiple non-zero exchange couplings generate complicated spectra that do not permit easy measurement and iterative tuning of individual exchange frequencies.

-We successfully model our data using the Heitler-London expression for exchange between two spins~\cite{DeSousa2001}, assuming that the barrier-gate pulses used to induce exchange primarily shift the locations of the electrons.
+In this work, we demonstrate coherent multi-spin exchange coupling in a GaAs quadruple quantum dot.
+We show that the nonlinear and non-local dependence of exchange couplings on confinement gate voltages results in large part from electronic wavefunction shifts during exchange pulses.
+We model our data using the Heitler-London expression for exchange coupling between two spins~\cite{DeSousa2001}, assuming that the barrier-gate pulses used to induce exchange coupling primarily shift the locations of the electrons.
+The model parameters we use change slightly depending on the number of spins involved, suggesting that additional effects beyond wavefunction shifts, including perhaps the quantum-dot potential depths and widths, are also important.

 The parameters we extract by fitting our data to the Heitler-London model agree well with electrostatic simulations of the confinement potential of our device.
 We also show that a simpler, exponential model also fits our data well and can be used to predict gate voltages for independent control of exchange couplings.
-We demonstrate two-, three- and four-spin exchange in our four-dot device.
-Our results are applicable to Si qubits and extensible to longer arrays of spin qubits, an encouraging prospect for quantum information processing and the exploration of Heisenberg spin chain physics.
+We demonstrate two-, three-, and four-spin exchange coupling in our four-dot device.
+These results are applicable to Si qubits, which feature reduced hyperfine coupling and longer electron spin coherence compared to GaAs spin qubits.
+Our results are also applicable to longer arrays of spin qubits, an encouraging prospect for quantum information processing and the exploration of Heisenberg spin chain physics.